Gus45fring/MiraApp/README.md

 - QR: qr code screen. file is qr_screen.dart.

 Furthermore, i use the adaptive_image.dart to fetch images both from the internet and local files.

+i vibe coded 90% of this app, it was for a school project 🙏